PNadler-Imperial/Adversarial-Variational-Autoencoder-Training-for-CFD-Simulations/README.md

 # Adversarial-Variational-Autoencoder-Training-for-CFD-Simulations

 Experimental Repo for Using adversarial training to improve forecasts of data-driven surrogate models of CFD simulations with integration of DA of experimental data.
 The Adv.
 VAE is trained on the CO2_tracerfields of the pub simulation which serves as proxy for exposure to Covid19.
-The mode accuracy is compared to a simple PCA decomposition thereof and the space reconstructed by the Adv.VAE.
+The model accuracy is compared to a simple PCA decomposition thereof and the space reconstructed by the Adv.VAE.
 Optionally, we construct a pre-processing step where images of the experimental data can be assimilated with the CFD simulation.

 ## Requirements